 Hints of minimalism

 A Ton of Tea hints at the minimalism that Ai Weiwei wishes to address through his work.
 Some of the artists that Weiwei admired, such as Robert Morris and Donald Judd, were pioneers of minimalism.
-You would expect Weiwei’s inspirations to be mostly from China, the fact that he admired westerners hints at the openness of his thinking.
+You would expect Weiwei’s inspirations to be mostly from China.
+However, the fact that he admired westerners hints at the openness of his thinking.

 The minimalism applied here is a deliberate attempt on the part of Weiwei.
 Here, he’s essentially saying that he doesn’t want to take the attention away from the compressed ton of tea.
 He wants all your focus to be on the subject.
 As an extreme form of abstract art, minimalism developed in the United States in the 1960s.
 It’s all based on simple, everyday geometrical shapes, ’ namely, squares and rectangles.